Brunei to purchase vaccines and antiviral drugs against monkeypox - The Scoop

 “However, individuals born after the early 1970s may not have received the [smallpox] vaccine,” Dr Wong said.

-He added that there are five priority areas in the country’s monkeypox prevention and control plan: 1) Surveillance; 2) laboratory testing; 3) vaccination and medicine; 4) prevention and control; and 5) community involvement.
+He added that there are five priority areas in the country’s monkeypox prevention and control plan: surveillance; laboratory testing; vaccination and medicine; prevention and control; and community involvement.

 Health Minister Dato Dr Hj Md Isham Hj Jaafar said MoH is monitoring visitors to clinics or hospitals for any symptoms of monkeypox as part of its surveillance.